-The accessibility not only benefit the people who have a disability (visual, auditory, physical or motor, cognitive or neurological) but also benefit all kind of people, such as people who have problems related with the aging, or people who have an unfavourable situation:
+The accessibility not only benefits the people who have a disability (visual, auditory, physical or motor, cognitive or neurological) but also benefits all kinds of people, such as people who have problems related with the aging, or people who have an unfavourable situation:

-- Elderly users who present different problems related to the aging, such as visual, memorial or coordination problems. - Users with transitory inability. - Users who are affected by the environment such as low illumination, noisy places, and confined spaces. - Users with equips or connections limited. - Old navigators with lacking support for new technologies. - Users who don't master the language, for foreign language or for low cultural level. - Inexpert users or users who present insecurity with the use of electronical devices.
+- Elderly users who present different problems related to the aging, such as visual, memorial or coordination problems. - Users with transitory inability. - Users who are affected by the environment such as low illumination, noisy places, and confined spaces. - Users with limited equipment or connections. - Old navigators with lacking support for new technologies. - Users who don't master the language, for foreign language or for low cultural level. - Inexpert users or users who present insecurity with the use of electronic devices.